Economics (Course 14)

 Can be repeated for credit.

-Required of teaching assistants in introductory economics (14.01 and 14.02), under supervision of the faculty member in charge of the subject.
+Required of teaching assistants in introductory economics (14.01 and 14.02), under guidance from the faculty member in charge of the subject.

 14.281 Contract Economics